 Governors Newsom, Brown and Inslee Announce Updated Health Guidance

-SACRAMENTO – With declining case rates and hospitalizations across the West, California, Oregon and Washington are moving together to update their masking guidance.
-After 11:59 p.m. on March 11, California, Oregon and Washington will adopt new indoor mask policies and move from mask requirements to mask recommendations in schools.
+WASHINGTON, February 28 - With declining case rates and hospitalizations across the west, California, Oregon and Washington are moving together to update their masking guidance.
+After 11:59 p.m. on March 11, California, Oregon and Washington will be adopting new indoor mask policies and move from mask requirements to mask recommendations in schools.

 State policies do not change federal requirements, which still include masks on public transit.